jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 number as in human medicine.
 So here, one accession may have one or many tests on one or many animals.

-We encounter ID and IDREF again in the way tests are handled.
+We encounter `ID` and `IDREF` again in the way tests are handled.
 Because complete information about a laboratory accession or field-testing event can be more complicated than just a single string, we’d rather not have to duplicate it multiple times for things like herd-testing for Brucellosis or TB.
 Instead, the accession information goes in once and is referenced by each test that is part of that accession.

-The Accessions element at the root level of the eCVI element is just a list of Accession elements.
-The Accession element contains an optional xs:Boolean attribute called InFieldTest that is optional and defaults to “false”.
-This information is redundant and left over as artifact from when before the Laboratory and Field were defined separately.
+The `Accessions` element at the root level of the `eCVI` element is just a list of `Accession` elements.
+The `Accession` element contains an optional `xs:Boolean` attribute called `InFieldTest` that is optional and defaults to “false”.
+This information is redundant and left over as artifact from when before the `Laboratory` and `Field` were defined separately.

-The second, and often only, attribute is named id.
+The second, and often only, attribute is named `id`.
 Note the variance from the normal naming convention.
 Oops.
 This carried over from very early drafts and by the time it was noted fixing it would have created work for existing implementers.
-This attribute is of type xs:ID.
+This attribute is of type `xs:ID`.
 This is a very special XML type.
-It is based on the XML type of “nonqualified name” (xs:NCName) that gets complicated.
+It is based on the XML type of “nonqualified name” (`xs:NCName`) that gets complicated.
 And how “nonqualified” gets abbreviated “NC” is just one of those mysteries.
 We can oversimplify this to just that it must start with a letter and may contain letters, digits, and some but not all, punctuation, etc. To be safe and easy,